alfredomartinezjr/wosostats/resources/definitions.md

 **Loose balls claimed by the goalkeeper** - `gk.loose.balls.won`

 When a goalkeeper successfully claims a loose ball and wins possession with her hands.
+This usually encompasses moments such as stray missed passes that a goalkeeper goes out to pick up off the ground.

 **Loose balls lost by the goalkeeper** - `gk.loose.balls.lost`

 When a goalkeeper unsuccessfully comes out for a loose ball.
-Usually the result of mishandling the ball.
+Usually the result of mishandling or mistouching the ball.

 #Goalkeeper Ball Stops
 Column name: `gk.ball.stop`